 Please scroll through the list below to find the archival sample you are looking for:

-Stream Periphyton and Macroinvertebrates: Available through July 10, 2017
+Stream Periphyton and Macroinvertebrates: Available immediately (for a limited time)

 - Unprocessed benthic periphyton and macroinvertebrate taxonomy samples from the D04 Rio Cupeyes site in Puerto Rico.

 Benthic periphyton and macroinvertebrate sampling in wadeable streams occurs three times per year at each site, roughly spring, summer, and autumn.
 Benthic biofilms are collected in wadeable streams during periods of stable stream flow (e.g., when the stream is not flooding, defined as >3x median discharge for the preceding year) using a series of scrubbing procedures, depending on habitat and substratum type.
 If you are interested in learning more about the currently available benthic aquatic microbe samples, click on the link below.

 Prototype Soil Microbes (Frozen): Available immediately (for a limited time)